There is little argument that the current economic environment has had a significant impact on the real value of our wealth.

 In order for savings to grow, the rate of interest earned on savings must be greater than the rate of inflation.
 However, unearthing reasonable returns is challenging since very few savings accounts are close to meeting the current inflation rate of 2.4%.

 With no sign of the current situation abating anytime soon, investors and savers will need to hunt around to target better returns.
-If you are seeking out higher returns than available in FSCS protected savings accounts, then it is likely you will need to include some investments within your portfolio, which will involve some level of risk.
+If you are considering where to invest money and seeking out higher returns than available in FSCS protected savings accounts, then it is likely you will need to include some investments within your portfolio, which will involve some level of risk.